 Authorization forms must be completed by the owner of the property enabling their contractor or other persons to take out permits and call for inspections on the owners behalf.

-New homes and large additions to homes or manufactured homes as defined in the Homowner Protection Act requires authorization provided by BCHousing before building permits can be issued..
+New homes and large additions to homes or manufactured homes as defined in the Homeowner Protection Act requires authorization provided by BC Housing before building permits can be issued..

 Please visit: www.bchousing.org/licensing-consumer-services for more details.

 Two sets of engineered stamped truss details are required.
-Stamped truss details are not always available when applying.
+Stamped truss details are not always available when applying for a permit.
 Truss details without an engineer’s stamp can be submitted but must replaced with stamped copies prior to a framing inspection.

 Is an Engineer or an Architect required for this project?
 See list of projects requiring a registered professional here.